The Cost of Selling A Business in Palm Beach County

 - Sellers should examine their leases well before the selling process begins and take note of any assignment fee.

 The tax consequences of selling a business has many moving parts and should certainly be addressed with an accountant.
-Capital gains taxes are generally owed by the seller after the sale.
+Capital gains taxes may be owed by the seller after the sale.
 The long term capital gains tax rate is generally 20 percent of the purchase price (minus the taxable ‘cost basis’ of the business).
 State sales taxes may also be owed if there is a substantial amount of inventory associated with the sale, but this is rare and can generally be avoided.
 For larger and more complex transactions, the deal structure and allocation of the purchase price is a negotiable issue where the buyer and seller’s desires may conflict.

-Closing Costs When Selling Your Business
+Closing Costs

-Attorneys generally charge as much as $1500-2,000 to conduct a business closing (including drafting a closing statement).
+Unlike real estate sales, business sales are not reported to any governmental agency.
+Documentary stamp taxes are not owed unless there is a qualifying Seller’s Note involved in the deal.
+No property taxes or title insurance costs are owed unless real estate is involved.
+Attorneys generally charge as much as $5,000 to conduct a business closing (including drafting a closing statement).
 Other closing agents charge less and some business brokers include the performance of the closing in their commission.
 Such closing costs generally are split between the parties or are a matter (like everything else!) for negotiation.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business and to discuss the costs of selling your specific business.